 Targeted approach to starting or advancing your career in museums

-- There are eight courses with the program, including an internship and a capstone.
+- There are eight courses with the program, plus an internship and a capstone.
 You focus squarely on museum studies to ensure an in-depth knowledge of the field.

 - You have access to Harvard University-wide resources, such as Harvard museums, and program-specific options, including research assistantships, and job and internships services.